TissueImageAnalytics/tiatoolbox/docs/pretrained.rst

 ---------------------------------------

 We provide the following model trained using a private OED dataset.
 The model outputs nuclear instance segmentation and classification results, as well as semantic segmentation of epithelial layers.
+All model weights trained on the private OED dataset are held under the `Creative Commons Attribution-NonCommercial-ShareAlike Version 4 (CC BY-NC-SA 4.0) License <https://creativecommons.org/licenses/by-nc-sa/4.0/>`_.
 The model uses the following input output configuration:

 .. collapse:: Input Output Configuration Details